The Prevention and the Treatment of diseases with Healthy Nutrition is one of the most important goals in providing good healthcare to our patients.

 As our understanding of Nutrition and the relationship between Health and Disease has grown, over the past ten years, Dr. George Moskowitz has evolved his original concept to include additional new Nutrition/ Nutrient tools to help facilitate this process for each patient, to be discussed elsewhere.

-In addition to Fiber Nutrient Density or the Bulkorie Unit, patients learn how to optimize the daily use of other Micronutrients, including Water and the Gut Flora or Microbes, in maximizing both their General Physical and Mental health, as well as with improving their specific digestive health.
+In addition to Fiber Nutrient Density, patients learn how to optimize the daily use of other Micronutrients, including Water and the Gut Flora or Microbes, in maximizing both their General Physical and Mental health, as well as with improving their specific digestive health.

 The Empty Calories and Excess Energy, found in the low Fiber Carbohydrates in the common American diet, leads directly to excess body fat.
 This is a medical fact.